mikeizbicki/cmc-csci143/README.md

 1. BigData concepts from a CS perspective that we will not talk about:
     1. Frameworks for distributed computation (e.g. Apache Hadoop, Apache Spark)
-    1. Distributed Filesystems (e.g. HDFS, IPFS); we will talk about S3
+    1. Distributed Filesystems (e.g. HDFS, IPFS, S3)
     1. Geo-distributed databases

 **Textbook:**